zhanzr/XMC1100-Boot-Kit-Demo/README.md

 Data Structure Study.

-Demo for the two data structures in the XMC Lib:
+Demo for Single Linked List:

-The XMC_LIST_t and XMC_PRIOARRAY_t defined in the xmc_common.h are not for user code.
+The XMC_LIST_t is defined in the xmc_common.h which is not for user code.

-Because the node structure does not contain value.It seems the official team plan to use these structures only inside the library.
+Because the node structure does not contain value.It seems the official team plan to use it only inside the library.

 This demo provides an implementation based on the reference code.

-Half complete.
+Other structure will be implemented in the future.